 SQL statements such as PREPARE, DESCRIBE, EXECUTE, and EXECUTE IMMEDIATE, can be coded at precompile time to include an optional TRANSACTION clause specifying which transaction controls statement execution.
-The following code declares, initializes, and uses a transaction handle in a statement that processes a runtime DSQL statement:
+The following code declares, initializes, and uses a transaction handle in a statement that processes a run-time DSQL statement:

 '''

 #include "ibase.h"

 isc_tr_handle t1;

+...

+t1 = 0L;

+EXEC SQL

+SET TRANSACTION NAME t1;

+EXEC SQL

+PREPARE TRANSACTION t1 Q FROM :sql_buf;

 '''